Skip to content

 Dataset Modalities Behavior Traits Trait Framework Causal Analysis

-SALSA Video + sensors Indirect None None
+SALSA Video+Sensors Indirect None None

-YouTube-Vlogs Video + audio Impression ratings Big Five None
+YouTube-Vlogs Video+Audio Impression Scores Big Five None

-MuPTA Video + audio + physiology Yes Big Five None
+MuPTA Video+Audio+Physio Yes Big Five None

-MDPE Multimodal Personality + affect Big Five None
+MDPE Multimodal Personality+Emotion Big Five None

 Rating